Preparing Manuscripts

 Books

 For an edited volume, list the editor(s) as author followed by “(Ed.)” (or “(Eds.)”).
 Capitalize only the first word of the book title and proper nouns, and italicize the title.
 Note when a book is a revised edition or is a volume in a series.
-List the publisher, and provide the publisher’s city and state (or country); the exception is when the publishers name includes the state (or country), in which case the state/country is omitted (see the example that follows).
+List the publisher, and provide the publisher’s city and state (or country); the exception is when the publisher’s name includes the state (or country), in which case the state/country is omitted (see the example below).
 Use standard two-letter abbreviations for states and “DC” (for District of Columbia).

 • Chapter in an edited book: